openMF/community-ai/README.md

 ## How It Works

-1. The chatbot processes and indexes the Mifos Web-App codebase, creating vector embeddings for efficient retrieval.
+1. The chatbot processes and indexes the Mifos codebase, creating vector embeddings for efficient retrieval.
 2. When a user asks a question, the system finds the most relevant code snippets or documentation.
 3. The chatbot then uses GPT models to generate a human-like response based on the retrieved information.
 4. Responses focus on file organization, key components, and project structure.